GearUp12499-org/GearUp12499-org/_pages/home.md

 permalink: /
 ---

-Gear Up is a FIRST Tech Challenge robotics team based in San Diego, California, with members from Westview High School.
+Gear Up is a FIRST Tech Challenge robotics team based in San Diego, California.
 We channel our passions for science and technology to build a new robot each year to compete in local and regional tournaments.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->